AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

   python gitstrap.py

 This will place the install script in directory ``~/G2`` (which you may wish to change) and will place all GSAS-II files in subdirectory ``~/G2/GSAS-II``

+Note that you can also clone the GitHub repo.
+If you do this, the GSAS-II binary files will not be installed.
+However, when GSAS-II is first run, it will provide an opportunity to do this.

 .. index:: Installing GSAS-II from GitHub